 PRESSURE REQUIRED TO INFLATE A TIRES

-The higher the pressure, the faster a tyre inflator will work.
+The higher the pressure, the faster a tyre inflator for car will work.
 Tires may be inflated more rapidly with equipment that can generate higher pressure.
 If you don't want to waste a lot of time pumping up a tyre, you should seek a compressor that can produce at least 100 PSI.
 In contrast, if you have a car tyre inflator that can reach 150 PSI, you can get it up and running even more quickly.
 The ideal tyre pressure range is between 30 and 40 PSI, and most tyre inflators can easily fill tyres to that pressure.

 TIME OF INFLATION